jorgeluisgalarraga/kick-and-punch-object-detection/README.md

 ## Docker image

+- You can try the image already built from the Docker hub by typing:
+``docker pull jorgeluisg/kick-punch-detector:latest``

-- In case you want to run some experiments with the Docker container, you need to build your image being in the root folder:
+- In case you want to run some experiments locally with the Docker image, you need to build your image in the root folder:
 ``docker build -t kick-punch-detector:latest .``

 - Then, run the kick and punch detector image: